Dark Chocolate Tropical Granola Bars

 The combo of dark chocolate and sweet fruit was absolute perfection.
 The almond butter, honey and sea salt paired perfectly with all of the other ingredients.
 We wrapped them up and stashed a few in the pantry and a few in my purse to snack on each day.
 They were gone by the week’s end.
 Each bite tasted like I was on a warm and sunny vacation instead of frozen in snowy Utah ????
 I can’t wait to make another batch of these bad boys again!

-- 2 c. old-fashioned rolled oats, pulsed in a food processor for about 5 seconds
+- 2 cup old fashioned oats - pulsed in a food processor for about 5 seconds

-- 1 c. crispy rice cereal (brown or white)
+- 1 cup crispy rice cereal - brown or white

 - Line a 8-inch or 9-inch square baking pan with parchment paper, set aside.
 NOTE: I prefer criss-crossing them for easy removal.

 - In a medium size microwave-safe mixing bowl, combine the almond butter and honey.
 Microwave on medium power (I did 5) for 1 minute, then stir and repeat.
 Remove from the microwave, add the vanilla whisk vigorously until smooth.
 Allow the mixture to rest for about 5 minutes.

 - Meanwhile in a large mixing bowl, combine the oats, rice cereal, nuts, flaxseed meal, cinnamon and salt.
 Whisk to combine.